devclub-iitd/Yearbook/Documentation/post_processing/README.md

 │       ├── out_0.jpg
 │       └── out_0.pdf
 ```
 2. Download the yearbook PDFs from the web portal and place them inside the corresponding department folder in `collage_and_yearbook` with the name `yearbook.pdf`.
+Also place the corresponding department picture with the name `department_pic.jpg`.
 Now the directory structure of `collage_and_yearbook` is:
 ```
 .